openid/connect/openid-4-vc-security-and-trust-1_0.md

 decisions based on data that can be influenced by an attacker or that can be misinterpreted.
-For this reason, when deciding whether Holder binding is required or not, Verifiers MUST NOT take into account
+For this reason, when deciding whether Holder binding is required or not, Verifiers MUST NOT take into account whether an Holder Binding proof was presented or not, as an attacker can remove the Holder Binding proof from a Presentation and present it to the Verifier.

-whether an Holder qBinding JWT is present or not, as an attacker can remove the Holder Binding JWT from any Presentation and present it to the Verifier, or whether Holder Binding data is present in the SD-JWT or not, as the Issuer might have added the key to the SD-JWT in a format/claim that is not recognized by the Verifier.
-If a Verifier has decided that Holder Binding is required for a particular use case and the Holder Binding is not present, does not fulfill the requirements (e.g., on the signing algorithm), or no recognized Holder Binding data is present in the SD-JWT, the Verifier will reject the presentation, as described in (TODO).
+**Open Question:** Should a "presentation" always mean/require cryptographic holder binding?
+Should these use cases where it is not required covered by the protocol?

+## Storage of Credentials and Presentations {#note-on-storage-of-credentials}

+**TODO: Link this better to the requirements above.**

+Wherever End-User data is stored, it represents a potential target for an attacker.
+This target can be of particularly high value when the data is signed by a trusted authority like an official national identity service.
+For example, in OpenID Connect, signed ID Tokens can be stored by Relying Parties.
+In the Issuer-Holder-Verifier model, Wallets have to store signed credentials and associated data, and Issuers and Verifiers may decide to store credentials or presentation as well.

+Not surprisingly, a leak of such data risks revealing private data of End-Users to third parties.
+Signed End-User data, the authenticity of which can be easily verified by third parties, further exacerbates the risk.
+Leaked credentials or presentations may also allow attackers to impersonate Holders unless Holder Binding is enforced and the attacker does not have access to the Holder's cryptographic keys.
+Altogether, leaked credentials and presentations may have a high monetary value on black markets and a leak may have a severe impact on the affected users.

+Due to these risks, systems implementing the Issuer-Holder-Verifier model SHOULD be designed to minimize the amount of data that is stored.
+All involved parties SHOULD store credentials or presentations only for as long as needed, including in log files.

+Issuers SHOULD NOT store credentials after issuance.

+Holders SHOULD store credentials and associated data only in encrypted form, and, wherever possible, use hardware-backed encryption in particular for private Holder Binding keys.
+Decentralized storage of data, e.g., on End-User devices, SHOULD be preferred for End-User credentials over centralized storage.
+Expired credentials and associated data SHOULD be deleted as soon as possible.

+Verifiers SHOULD NOT store presentations after verification.
+It may be sufficient to store the result of the verification and any End-User data that is needed for the application.

-## Security and Privacy Requirements
+# Security and Privacy Requirements

 To implement a secure trust chain, a number of Security and Privacy Requirements must be met.
 In the following, the Security Requirements